sab-bee/core-concepts/Javascript/callback/readme.md

 });
 ```

 as the click event happens the interpreter will execute the callback function.
-How event is happening is not our concern but what to when the events get triggered we can define it.
+How event is happening is not our concern but what to do when the event get triggered we can define it.

 ## Asynchronous callback